Eventually and asymptotically positive semigroups on Banach lattices: Applications of eventual strong positivity

 \begin{theorem} Let $1 < p < \infty$.
 Suppose that $\Omega$ is sufficiently close to the unit ball in $\bbR^n$ in the sense of \cite[Theorem~5.2]{GrSw98} (where we have $m=2$).
 Then the eigenspace of the operator $A_p$ for the largest real eigenvalue is spanned by a function $v\gg_u 0$. \end{theorem}

-In \cite[Proposition~5.3]{GrSw98} Grunau and Sweers used this result to prove that for sufficiently large $p$ the resolvent $R(\phdot,A_p)$ is individually eventually strongly positive with respect to $v$ (though they did not use this terminology).
+In \cite[Proposition~5.3]{GrSw98} Grunau and Sweers used this result to prove that for sufficiently large $p$ the resolvent $R(\phdot,A_p)$ is in a sense individually eventually strongly positive (though they did not use this terminology).
 We now demonstrate that this result fits into our general theory; we also do not require their assumption $p \geq 2$.
 In fact, for the semigroup, we do not even need to assume that $p>n/2$.

 \begin{lemma} Let $p \in (1,\infty)$ and let $\Omega \in C^\infty$ be such that the conclusion of Theorem~\ref{thm:positive-eigenfunction-bi-laplacian} holds.
 Then $\lambda_0:=\spb(A_p)$ is a dominant spectral value of $A_p$ and a simple pole of $R(\phdot, A_p)$; the corresponding spectral projection $P$ satisfies $P \gg_u 0$. \end{lemma} \begin{proof} Since $A_2$ is self-adjoint, all of its spectral values are real.
 Proposition~\ref{prop:bi-laplacian-on-lp} thus implies that $\spb(A_p)$ is the largest real eigenvalue and a dominant spectral value of $A_p$; moreover, it is a pole of the resolvent $R(\phdot,A_p)$ since the resolvent is compact.
 According to Theorem~\ref{thm:positive-eigenfunction-bi-laplacian} there is an eigenfunction $v$ for the eigenvalue $\spb(A_p)$ such that $v \gg_u 0$.
-Again, as $A_2$ is self-adjoint, $v$ is also an eigenfunction of the adjoint operator $A_2'=A_2$ corresponding to $\lambda_0$.
-As $\Omega$ is of class $C^\infty$, we have $v \in C^\infty (\overline\Omega)$ by standard regularity theory, and so $v$ is an eigenfunction of $(A_p)'$ as well.
+As $\Omega$ is of class $C^\infty$, we have $v \in C^\infty (\overline\Omega)$ by standard regularity theory.
+Hence, $v$ is also an eigenvector of $A_2$ and thus of $A_2' = A_2$.
+Again since $v \in C^\infty(\overline\Omega)$, we conclude that $v$ is also an eigenfunction of $A_p'$.
 Corollary~\ref{cor:projections-strong} now yields that the spectral projection $P$ associated with the eigenvalue $\spb(A_p)$ of $A_p$ is strictly positive with respect to $u$ and that $\spb(A_p)$ is an algebraically simple eigenvalue; in particular, it is a simple pole of the resolvent. \end{proof}